Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ Key escrow
 		- Key escrow is a system in which a copy of a cryptographic key is given to a third party.
 		- This allows for the recovery of keys if they are lost.
+~ Key exchange
+		- Key exchange is a method in cryptography by which cryptographic keys are exchanged between two parties, allowing use of a cryptographic algorithm.
 ~ Integrity Measurements
 ~ IV Attack
 		- IV is a number used by encryption systems